solo-io/bumblebee/README.md

 The first step to get started is to install `bee` using one of the [installation](#Installation) techniques listed below.

 Once `bee` has been installed we can go ahead an initialize our first `eBPF` probe!
 To do this you just need to run one command! (no seriously that's it.)
+*Note*: This will only work on linux.
+If you don't have access to a linux machine, [Vagrant](https://learn.hashicorp.com/tutorials/vagrant/getting-started-install) will work as well!

 ```bash
 sudo bee run ghcr.io/solo-io/bumblebee/tcpconnect:$(bee version)